angulardart/angular/doc/guide/events.md

 While not obvious, `StreamController<Type>.broadcast()` should **always** be used over the default constructor (`StreamController<Type>()`).
-A non-broadcast stream is meant to be used I/O purposes, and has several contracts that are either incompatible or can cause serious issues within AngularDart:
+A non-broadcast stream is meant to be used for I/O purposes, and has several contracts that are either incompatible or can cause serious issues within AngularDart:

 *   All events are buffered until the first subscriber (e.g. can leak memory).